paspf/HC3-Flasher/README.md

 # HC3-Flasher

-Simple programm developed for the module "Rechnerarchitektur" to send a binary file over a serial connection. <br>
+Simple programm developed in C# for the module "Rechnerarchitektur" to send a binary file over a serial connection. <br>
 It supports profile creation directly in the ui.